Luna-Coder/contributing-to-firefox/README.md

 ## Introduction

 The purpose for this guide is to give new contributors a high-level overview of the various tools used to make contributions to the mozilla-central repository.
 The motivation comes from the struggles I faced, and noticed others facing as well, during my application process for the Outreachy program with Mozilla.
 In an attempt to gather the most vital information in a concise manner, plenty detailed information will be missing.
-However, the links used to formulate this guide are included at the end and the user is encouraged to visit them for further information and clarifications.
+However, the links used to formulate this guide are included at the end of this document and the user is highly encouraged to visit them for further information and clarifications.

 ---